-**The ticket request form will go live on February 11th and close on March 15th, each marching graduate will be guaranteed 8 tickets.
+**The ticket request form closes on March 15th, each marching graduate will be guaranteed 8 tickets.
 Additional tickets may be requested when you are filling out your request form.
 The additional requested tickets are not guaranteed, and will be given on a first come, first serve basis by the time stamp on the submitted form.

 If you requested additional tickets above the 8 allotted, Bridget Aiello will contact you if any become available.
 These will be given on a first come, first serve basis by the time stamp on this submitted form.